Architecture Symposium

 12:30

-Prof. Dr. Eduard Führ, Brandenburg University of Technology Cottbus-Senftenberg, Chair of Theory of Architecture (em), Honorary Professor of Architectural Mediation and Christina Végh, Director Kunsthalle Bielefeld
+Moderation: Prof. Dr. Eduard Führ, Brandenburgische Technische Universität Cottbus-Senftenberg, Chair for Theory of Architecture (retired), Honorary Professor for Architectural Education and Christina Végh, Director Kunsthalle Bielefeld

 – Lunch break –